DamianRavinduPeiris/DamianRavinduPeiris/README.md

 # Hi, I'm Damian Peiris.👋🏻
-I am a results-oriented professional with a robust background in Java, Spring Boot, and the MERN stack.
-My expertise encompasses modern development practices, including Dockerization, unit testing with JUnit and Mockito, and the design of scalable systems utilizing microservices and message-driven architectures such as Apache Kafka.
-I am also proficient in cloud platforms like AWS, enabling me to deliver efficient, scalable, and resilient solutions.
+I’m a results-oriented professional with a strong focus on delivering clean, scalable, and forward-thinking solutions.
+I approach challenges with curiosity, clarity, and a strategic mindset, always aiming to create real impact.

-Driven by a deep sense of curiosity and a commitment to continuous learning, I remain at the forefront of emerging technologies and best practices.
-I possess a strong ability to independently tackle complex challenges, leveraging research and analytical thinking to devise effective solutions.
-My passion for innovation and quality drives me to consistently deliver results that meet both technical and business objectives with precision and efficiency.
+Committed to staying current with industry trends, I bring a balance of adaptability and purpose to every project.
 ## Languages,Tools and Frameworks.
 <br>
 <div>